moehrenzahn/moehrenzahn.github.io/en/about/index.md

 ---
-layout: page
+layout: page-noheader
 lang: en
 sharing: false
 ---

 <div class="profile-outer"><div class="profile-image"></div></div>

 My name is Max Melzer.
 I am a german student of theology at the University of Leipzig.
-Here I write about all the things I am interested in – mostly about tech and theology and most of it in [german](/).
+[Here](/) I write about all the things I am interested in – mostly about tech, theology and politics and most of it in [german](/).

 ## My Projects